 Students dropped from the Surgical Technology program for attendance (i.e. maternity, health related, family illness, and/or personal difficulties), academic reasons or students who have made less than a "C" in a course may seek readmission for the following year.
-This also pertains to transfer students from another program.
+This also pertains to transfer students from another program - whereas all criteria is met for admission to the college and selective admission procedures for program admission.

-- Readmission to the program will be granted on a space available basis, whereas all criteria is met for admission to the college. - Students must apply for readmission to the program within one year of withdrawal or repeat the entire program. - Those students accepted for readmission will need to repeat SUR 101 Introduction to Surgical Technology and complete all competency skills during the lab portion of the program. - SUR 101 Introduction to Surgical Technology is only offered Spring Semester each year, therefore the student, depending upon when they left the program, may have to wait multiple semesters for readmission. - If the student passed SUR 102, SUR 108, SUR 109, SUR 110, SUR 203, SUR 204, SUR 224 a comprehensive exam for each course must be taken and passed with a grade of 70 or better. - If the student does not pass with a 70 or better, they will have to repeat the course along with the class. - All Surgical Technology practicum courses (SUR 112, SUR 213, SUR 214) must be repeated regardless of whether the course was passed or failed by the student previously.
+- Readmission to the program will be granted on a space available basis, whereas all criteria is met for admission to the college and selective program admission. - Students must apply for readmission to the program within one year of withdrawal or repeat the entire program. - Those students accepted for readmission will need to repeat SURG 1010 Introduction to Surgical Technology and complete all competency skills during the lab portion of the program. - SURG 1010 Introduction to Surgical Technology is only offered Spring Semester each year, therefore the student, depending upon when they left the program, may have to wait multiple semesters for readmission. - If the student passed SURG 1020, SURG 1080, SURG 1100, SURG 2030, SURG 2040, SURG 2240 a comprehensive exam for each course must be taken and passed with a grade of 70 or better. - If the student does not pass with a 70 or better, they will have to repeat the course along with the class. - All Surgical Technology practicum courses (SURG 2110, SURG 2120, SURG 2130, and SURG 2140) must be repeated regardless of whether the course was passed or failed by the student previously.